amercader/trfclab-old/content/authors/maria/_index.md

 ---
 # Display name
-title: Anna Moles Fernández
+title: Maria Fernández Fernández

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: Principal Investigator
+role: PhD Student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Tenured Scientist IIBB - CSIC
+  - name: IIBB - CSIC
     url: https://www.iibb.csic.es/en/research/1681

 # Short bio (displayed in user profile at end of posts)